On Hardness and Approximation of Broadcasting in Structured Graphs: Hardness Results

 To establish our hardness results, we rely on another restricted version of NMTS in which $U = V = [m]$.
 This problem, referred to as \emph{Restricted Numerical 3-Dimensional Matching (RN3DM)}, was studied by Yu et al.~\cite{num-matching-hardness}, who established its strong NP-hardness.
 Their proof relies on a reduction from the \emph{two-machine flowshop scheduling problem with delays}, which they first showed to be NP-hard.
 Formally, RN3DM is defined as follows.

-\begin{definition}[\textsc{Restricted Numerical 3-Dimensional Matching (RN3DM)}~\cite{num-matching-hardness}] Given a multiset $W = \{w_1, w_2, \ldots, w_m\}$ of positive integers such that $\sum_{i=1}^m w_i + m(m+1) = me$ for some integer $e$, do there exist two permutations $\lambda$ and $\mu$ of $[m]$ such that $\lambda(i) + \mu(i) + w_i = e \quad \text{for all } 1 \leq i \leq m \, $? \end{definition}
+\begin{definition}[\textsc{Restricted Numerical 3-Dimensional Matching (RN3DM)}~\cite{num-matching-hardness}] Given a multiset $W = \{w_1, w_2, \ldots, w_m\}$ of positive integers such that $\sum_{i=1}^m w_i + m(m+1) = m\cdot e$ for some integer $e$, do there exist two permutations $\lambda$ and $\mu$ of $[m]$ such that $\lambda(i) + \mu(i) + w_i = e \quad \text{for all } 1 \leq i \leq m \, $? \end{definition}

 \begin{example}[Yes-instance of RN3DM] Consider the instance of RN3DM with $W=\{1,3,4,4\}$, so $m=4$.
-Note that we have $\sum_{i=1}^m w_i + m(m+1) = 32 = me$ for $e=8$.
+Note that we have $\sum_{i=1}^m w_i + m(m+1) = 32 = m\cdot e$ for $e=8$.
 Let $\lambda = (4,1,3,2)$ and $\mu = (3,4,1,2)$.
 One can check that for every $i \in [4]$, $\lambda(i) + \mu(i) + w_i = e.$ For instance, $\lambda(1)+\mu(1)+w_1 = 4+3+1=8$, and $\lambda(2)+\mu(2)+w_2 = 1+4+3=8.$ The same holds for $i=3,4$.
 Hence $\lambda$ and $\mu$ certify that $W$ is a \emph{yes-instance} of RN3DM. \end{example}

 Given that RN3DM is strongly NP-hard~\cite{num-matching-hardness}, we assume that the numbers in $W$ are encoded in unary.
-We present reductions from RN3DM to broadcasting in $k$-cycle and $k$-path graphs.
-For $k$-cycle graphs, our approach introduces an intermediate problem as part of the reduction series, whereas for $k$-path graphs, we directly reduce RN3DM to telephone broadcasting.
+We present reductions from RN3DM to \telebr in \kcycle and \kpath graphs.
+For \kcycle graphs, our approach introduces an intermediate problem as part of the reduction series, whereas for \kpath graphs, we directly reduce RN3DM to \telebr.